-By adopting Decree No. 320 (on 11 May 2017, effective as of 18 May 2017), the Cabinet of Ministers of Ukraine launched the next phase of the ongoing IP reform outlined in the Concept for Reforming the State Intellectual Property System in Ukraine (the Concept) approved earlier (more on the IP reform here).
+By adopting Decree No. 320 (on 11 May 2017, effective as of 18 May 2017), the Cabinet of Ministers of Ukraine launched the next phase of the ongoing IP reform outlined in the Concept for Reforming the State Intellectual Property System in Ukraine (the Concept) approved earlier.
 This phase finalizes liquidation of the State Intellectual Property Service (SIPS) and transfer of all its functions to the Ministry of Economic Development and Trade of Ukraine (MEDT).

 Even though the liquidation of SIPS was announced back on 23 August 2016, as of today the government has not made public any guidelines to ensure the transfer of IP policy functions is smooth and trouble free.